 \section{Preliminaries}

-In this section, we review the concepts of K-stability of Fano varieties via test configurations and valuative criterion.
+In this section, we review the concept of K-stability of Fano varieties via test configurations and valuative criterion.
 We work over complex number field $\bC$ through the paper.
-We say $(X,\Delta)$ is a log pair if $X$ is a projective normal variety and $\Delta$ is an effective $\bQ$-divisor on $X$ such that $K_X+\Delta$ is $\bQ$-Cartier.
-We say a log pair $(X,\Delta)$ is log Fano if it admits klt singularities and $-K_X-\Delta$ is ample.
-If a log Fano pair $(X,\Delta)$ has vanishing boundary, i.e. $\Delta=0$, we just say $X$ is a $\bQ$-Fano variety.
-For various concepts of singularities in birational geometry, such as klt and lc, we refer to \cite{KM98, Kollar13}.
+We say that $(X,\Delta)$ is a log pair if $X$ is a projective normal variety and $\Delta$ is an effective $\bQ$-divisor on $X$ such that $K_X+\Delta$ is $\bQ$-Cartier.
+We say that a log pair $(X,\Delta)$ is log Fano if it admits klt singularities and $-K_X-\Delta$ is ample.
+If a log Fano pair $(X,\Delta)$ has vanishing boundary, i.e. $\Delta=0$, we just say that $X$ is a $\bQ$-Fano variety.
+For various concepts of singularities in birational geometry, such as klt, plt, lc, etc., we refer to \cite{KM98, Kollar13}.